MelonKony/millmint/content/factbook/society/state/territories.md

 Territories, dependencies and autonomous regions are administrative areas of the Commonwealth that are not considered [Constituent](/constituents/) members.
 This is usually because they lack a large permanent population able to form its own [Assembly](/assembly/), or otherwise form part of a special administrative territory that has been federalised.

-As non-constituents, they are unable to form Sords and have permanent observer status in the [Commownealth Council](/council/).
+As non-constituents, they are unable to form Sords and have permanent observer status in the {{<link/council>}}.
 These territories include:

 **Vekllei Federal Territories**